jro31/jethro-codes/_articles/projects/blocks-falling.md

 };
 ```

-`setTopScoreState` is just the function returned from the `useSetTopScoreState` hook, so even though that has been added as a dependecy to to `useEffect` here, as it never changes, this `useEffect` block will only ever be called as the page loads.
+`setTopScoreState` is just the function returned from the `useSetTopScoreState` hook, so even though that has been added as a dependecy to `useEffect` here, as it never changes, this `useEffect` block will only ever be called as the page loads.

-We score the player's top score in their local storage with the key `blocks-falling.top-score`, which if you zoom-in, you can see here:
+We store the player's top score in their local storage with the key `blocks-falling.top-score`, which if you zoom-in, you can see here:

 ![Local storage](/images/projects/blocks-falling/local-storage.png)
 _Top score stored in local storage_